tomas-osswald/switch_2020_g3/docs/sprint1/user_stories/US150_GetFamilyMemberProfile.md

 ````

 ## 3.1.
 Functionality Use
+This User Story's purpose is to allow the retrieval of a member's profile, by the member.
 The GetFamilyMemberProfileController will invoke the Application object, which stores the FamilyService object.
 The Application will return the FamilyService to the Controller, and the getMemberProfile method is called to retrieve the Profile as a MemberProfileDTO object, using the familyID and familyMemberID.
 The Family is retrieve in the FamilyService instantiation and Family Member is then retrieved from the corresponding family.
 The Family Member the uses the method createProfile to generate a new object of the type MemberProfileDTO, which is then returned to the FamilyService and then to the Controller.